ldv-klever/klever/docs/verifying_new_program.rst

 Running Verification
 --------------------

-After you described a new preset verification job, you need to populate related files once.
+After you described the new preset verification job, you need to populate related files once.
 For this you should open *Manager Tools* in the Klever web interface, select *preset jobs* and populate them.

 Then you can create any number of verification jobs on the base of the populated preset verification job and start their decision.
-Corresponding configuration files, models and specifications will be automatically updated from the repository each time if you are using Klever in the development mode.
+Corresponding configuration files, models, and specifications will be automatically updated from the repository each time if you are using Klever in the development mode.
 This process as well as expert assessment of verification results are considered in details in :ref:`tutorial`.